Federated Learning: A Cutting-Edge Survey of the Latest Advancements and Applications: Introduction

-IoT devices and associated clients contribute to the generation of a substantial data influx, necessitating both storage and analytical processes.
-Addressing the intricacies of large data computation and network optimization requires the development and implementation of systematic solutions.
-Data processing and structure optimization face significant demands due to the billions of data bytes generated at the network edge.
-Therefore, the combination of edge computing and AI, resulting in the development of edge intelligence, offers a promising solution.
-In the pursuit of this objective, Deng et al. \cite{deng2020edge} delineated a distinction between AI on the edge and AI for the edge (intelligence-enabled edge computing).
-The former entails leveraging AI technologies to provide more optimum solutions for the issues of edge computing, and the latter delves into the comprehensive execution of AI model development, encompassing model training and inference directly at the edge.
 The authors in \cite{hafeezedge} initiated their exploration by introducing sampling and data reduction methodologies.
 These methodologies facilitate a decrease in the volume of data sent for cloud-based processing.
 Nevertheless, it is crucial to acknowledge that the use of smaller datasets in ML algorithms may involve potential compromises in accuracy.
 An alternative and feasible strategy is to position ML algorithms in close proximity to data sources to minimize data transfer requirements.
-Within the framework of the Edge Computing (EC) paradigm, three primary modalities are employed to facilitate the execution of ML and data processing functions on intermediary nodes: device-edge, device-cloud, and edge-cloud interactions.
-An assessment is conducted on these three cutting-edge procedures in conjunction with conventional methods, leading to a comprehensive discussion of their respective advantages and disadvantages.
+Within the EC paradigm, three primary modalities are employed to facilitate the execution of ML and data processing functions on intermediary nodes: device-edge, device-cloud, and edge-cloud interactions.
+An assessment is conducted of these three cutting-edge procedures in conjunction with conventional methods, leading to a comprehensive discussion of their advantages and disadvantages.
 Furthermore, this paper \cite{hafeezedge} proposed a novel architecture, elucidating the potential application of EC within the Industrial Internet of Things (IIoT) for both data reduction and achieving successful predictive maintenance (PM).
 PM stands as a pivotal IIoT technology designed to continually monitor the health of machinery, enabling the prediction of component failures before they occur.